 Australia’s defence export controls tightened by Defence Trade Controls Act 2012

-The Act is intended to address gaps in the existing export control regime, which focuses on exports of physical goods.
-With the growth of technology, many defence export services can be provided over the Internet or through brokers and are not covered by the existing controls.
+The second purpose of the Act is to address gaps in Australia’s existing domestic export control regime, which focuses on exports of physical goods or technology in a physical form (i.e. by means of the Customs (Prohibited Exports) Regulations 1958).
+With the growth of technology, many technologies can be supplied in intangible form, such as via the Internet, or through brokers, and are not covered by the existing controls.
 For example, a CD containing information of a military benefit (e.g. an aircraft technical guide) is currently controlled and requires a permit or licence to be exported physically from Australia.
-The existing export control regime does not regulate the intangible transfer of the same information however (e.g. via the Internet, email, fax, phone, conference presentation, etc.), nor brokers who could arrange the transfer of the same information to third parties.
+The existing export control regime does not regulate the intangible transfer of the same information however (e.g. via the Internet, email, fax, phone, conference presentation, etc.), nor regulate brokers who could arrange the transfer of the same information to third parties.

 - Supply DSGL technology without a permit

-Although a small number of the Act’s provisions came into operation on 14 November 2012, many of the substantive provisions await proclamation of their commencement date.
+Although a small number of the Act’s provisions came into operation upon its assent on 13 November 2012, the commencement of many of the substantive provisions depends on the proclamation of their commencement date.

-The offence provisions do not commence until two years after the Treaty enters into force.
+- The offence provisions will not commence until after the transition period, on 16 May 2015.

-Entities that are expected to be affected by the Act include any Australian businesses or individuals supplying, or brokering the supply of, DSGL-listed goods, technology or related services to someone outside of Australia.
+Entities that can expect to be affected by the strengthened export control provisions include Australian businesses or individuals supplying DSGL technology, or brokering the supply of DSGL technology and/or goods listed on the DSGL, to someone outside of Australia.

 Academic institutions could also be affected.
 This could occur, for example, in instances where an institution engages with an overseas counterpart institution or business relating to items listed in the DSGL (e.g. research partnerships, consulting, training, etc.).
 The intangible transfer of DSGL technology might also occur through other channels – such as presentations at overseas conferences, or through post-graduate courses taught at an overseas campus of the institution.

-To discuss the potential impact of the Act on your organisation's operations, contact your usual Deloitte Customs and Global Trade adviser.
+To discuss the potential impact of the Act on your organisation's operations, please contact either of the following Deloitte Customs and Global Trade specialists:

 Tel: +61 2 6263 7059